-For our sample wedding party, we made three beautiful bags, originally using six blendable fabrics from Joel Dewberry’s Notting Hill collection for FreeSpirit Fabrics.
+For our sample wedding party, we made three beautiful bags, originally using six blend-able fabrics from Joel Dewberry’s Notting Hill collection for FreeSpirit Fabrics.
 To give the clutch a bit more body, we chose a sateen weight for the exterior and a quilting weight for the lining.
-Although this specific fabric collection is no longer readily available, below are a few new options we spotted in (fabric type and/or online source).
+Although this specific fabric collection is no longer readily available, it works as a great example of fussy cutting bold prints.

 Using a 9″ frame, each generously proportioned purse finishes at approximately 9″ across the top, 11″ across the bottom, and 8″ tall.